btsecom/docs/source/futures/en/index.html.md

   * Order not found
       * Change status code to 400
       * Change errorCode to 400
-  * Order reject
+  * Order rejected
       * Change status code to 400
       * Change errorCode to 400
-  * Max open order exceeded
+  * Max open order reached
       * Change status code to 400
       * Change errorCode to 304
-  * rate limit exceeded
+  * rate limit reached
       * Change status code to 429
       * Change errorCode to 303
   * market unavailable